-Once a Candidate has successfully completed his or her Qualifying Examination, they are eligible to begin their application for the Oral Certifying Examination.
-A Candidate has three consecutive years, following successful completion of the Qualifying Examination, in which he or she can take and pass the Oral Certifying Examination.
+Once a Candidate has successfully completed their Qualifying Examination, they are eligible to begin their application for the Oral Certifying Examination.
+A Candidate has three consecutive years, following successful completion of the Qualifying Examination, in which they can take and pass the Oral Certifying Examination.

 To learn more about the requirements for submitting an OCE application, download the Oral Certifying Examination Handbook.

 Ready to Apply?
 Log in to your account to complete the application.

 The final step to becoming a board-certified oral and maxillofacial surgeon is taking the Oral Certifying Examination.
 Once a Candidate has successfully completed the Qualifying Examination, he or she is eligible to begin their application for the OCE.
 It is important to note, that each Candidate has three opportunities to take and pass the OCE.
 Non-submission of application, cancellations, no show, and fails is considered one opportunity.
 The OCE is an oral-based examination designed to test a Candidates clinically applicable knowledge and judgment.
 The examination consists of three sections.
 Each with four twelve-minute cases for a total exam time of 144 minutes.